davidmweber/scopus/README.md

 Licensing
 ---------
-Scopus by David Weber is is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Scopus by David Weber is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 Building
 --------
 Clone the sources and do a `sbt test`.
-Once it works on multiple architectures, I'll put it on Maven Central.
+Package and deploy as you see fit.

-The native libraries can be built using the makefiles in the src/native/opus directory.
+The native libraries can be built using the makefiles in the `src/native/opus directory`.
 You do need to have the Opus libraries and headers installed and copied to the appropriate native directories in the `resource` directory.
 You may have to customise the paths to the include file (jni.h) a little.
 Both libjni-opus.{so,dylib} and libopus.{so.0,0.dylib} should be placed in the appropriate `resources/native/` directory.